You need a website. That much is clear.

 - Content management system (CMS).
 How are you going to add new pages and customize the content of your website?
-That’s what your CMS is for.
+That’s what your CMS platform is for.
 But if you’re building one from scratch or making modifications to an existing system, you’ll need to pay thousands of USD to do it.

 - eCommerce functionality.
 Some website builder have built-in eCommerce functionality (for a price).
 But building one from scratch could add thousands of dollars to your bottom-line costs.

 - Third-party integrations.
 If you need to integrate with third-party platforms or with a database, the technical sophistication of your site is going to increase –and your website costs will increase along with it.

 - Individual page designs.
 If you’re applying the same design standard to all your pages, your website’s design should be relatively inexpensive.
 However, if you want a unique design for every page, or if you have lots of page-level designs to create for your site, it’s going to inflate your total website cost.

 Key Variables to Consider in Web Design/Web Designer Costs

 If you are thinking about how does a website design costs in 2021 so the cost of website’s design can vary from $0 to $150,000.

 What could account for such a wide margin?
 And how can you tell where you’ll fall on the spectrum?